What is your COVID-19 vaccination policy?

-ECPSI students are allowed free time for lunch, between classes and curfew (curfew is for residential students but the city of Chicago also has a curfew), and on the weekends.
-Students and parents should discuss self-regulation and self-discipline, and students are highly encouraged to travel in groups in and around the campus area.
-We do not recommend using the public transportation system (CTA) unless travelling in groups with at least one person who is familiar with the Chicago area.
+ECPSI students are allowed free time for lunch, between classes and curfew (curfew is for residential students and the city of Chicago also has a curfew), and on the weekends.
 If parents or students are looking for a program with one hundred percent supervision, they should consider the nature of this program thoroughly before registering.
-Instructional staff supervises use of the CTA system during class and there are also supervised outings coordinated by residence life on evenings and weekends so students may explore the city.
-ECPSI students are required to check in/out for the times/events listed below.

-NOTE: lunch times may differ slightly if classes are on a field trip, need to alter the time due to a project, etc. Teaching Assistants still keep attendance during these times.
+Note: Lunch times may differ if classes are on a field trip or need to alter the time due to a project.
+Teaching Assistants still keep attendance during these times.

 How does my work get home?

 Students are responsible for getting their work home.
 We are unable to store, pack, or ship work for students.
 Instructors and TAs will help students prep to pack up work at the end of the session.
 Work that cannot be transported home can be photographed and/or videoed.
-See the ECP Summer Institute Student Information page for a list of packing/shipping suppliers.
-NOTE: The only exception is if SAIC asks a student to leave their work for extended exhibition purposes, at which time we will discuss shipping the work home for the student or disposing of it properly.
+Visit Next Steps and Information for Enrolled Students for more information.